Medical X-ray Imaging

 Industry Guidance - Documents of Interest

-Guidance for Industry and Food and Drug Administration Staff - Assembler's Guide to Diagnostic X-Ray Equipment Inspection of Domestic and Foreign Manufacturers of Diagnostic X-Ray Equipment Provision for Alternate Measure of the Computed Tomography Dose Index (CTDI) to Assure Compliance with the Dose Information Requirements of the Federal Performance Standard for Computed Tomography FDA Issues Amendments to the Federal Radiation Safety Performance Standard for Diagnostic X-Ray Systems Information Disclosure by Manufacturers to Assemblers for Diagnostic X-ray Systems Routine Compliance Testing Procedures for Diagnostic X-Ray Systems Resource Manual for Compliance Test Parameters of Diagnostic X-Ray Systems Guidance for Industry and FDA Staff - Addition of URLs to Electronic Product Labeling
+Guidance for Industry and Food and Drug Administration Staff - Assembler's Guide to Diagnostic X-Ray Equipment Inspection of Domestic and Foreign Manufacturers of Diagnostic X-Ray Equipment Provision for Alternate Measure of the Computed Tomography Dose Index (CTDI) to Assure Compliance with the Dose Information Requirements of the Federal Performance Standard for Computed Tomography FDA Issues Amendments to the Federal Radiation Safety Performance Standard for Diagnostic X-Ray Systems Information Disclosure by Manufacturers to Assemblers for Diagnostic X-ray Systems; Guidance for Industry and FDA Staff Routine Compliance Testing Procedures for Diagnostic X-Ray Systems Resource Manual for Compliance Test Parameters of Diagnostic X-Ray Systems Guidance for Industry and FDA Staff - Addition of URLs to Electronic Product Labeling

 Does the Product Emit Radiation?
 Getting a Radiation Emitting Product to Market Records and Reporting (Radiation-Emitting Products) Importing and Exporting Electronic Products Compliance Program Guidance Manual CP 7386.003 Field Compliance Testing of Diagnostic (Medical) X-ray Equipment - Guidance for FDA Staff CDRH Organ Dose Handbooks ADA / FDA Guide to Patient Selection for Dental Radiographs Information for Industry: X-ray Imaging Devices